logzio/s3-hook/README.md

 If there are specific paths within the bucket that you want to pull logs from, you can use the `pathsRegex` variable.
 This variable should hold a comma-seperated list of regexes that match the paths you wish to extract logs from.
-**Note**: this will still trigger your Lambda function every time a new object is added to your bucket.
+**Note**: This will still trigger your Lambda function every time a new object is added to your bucket.
 However, if the key does not match the regexes, the function will quit and won't send the logs.

 #### Adding object path as logs field